Baseball players say talks futile, tell MLB to order return

+NEW YORK - Major League Baseball appears headed to its shortest season since the 1870s.

-NEW YORK - Baseball players told Major League Baseball additional talks to start the season during the coronavirus pandemic are pointless and said owners should order a return to work, which likely would spark lengthy litigation and the sport's return to labour wars.
+Continuing a contentious back-and-forth in a bitter dispute over pay, baseball players told the commissioner's office on Saturday night that additional talks to start the season during the coronavirus pandemic are pointless and said owners should order a return to work.

-The union's action Saturday night could lead to a season of about 50 games rather than the 82 initially proposed by MLB.
+The union’s action might lead to a season of about 50 games rather than the 82 initially proposed by MLB.
 The Major League Baseball Players Association could respond by filing a grievance that would be heard by arbitrator Mark Irvings, arguing players are owed hundreds of millions of dollars in damages due to a shorter season.

+Overall, this all could spark lengthy litigation over money and a renewal of the sport's labour wars.
+It could even prompt some star players to sit out.

 “It unfortunately appears that further dialogue with the league would be futile,” union head Tony Clark said in a statement.
 “It’s time to get back to work.
 Tell us when and where.”